 Some men choose to have their penis increased in both length and girth during the same operation.

 After the operation, you may expect:

 All surgery carries some degree of risk.
 Some of the possible complications of cosmetic genital surgery include:

 This is not a complete list.
 For example, your medical history or lifestyle may put you at increased risk of certain complications.
 You need to speak to your surgeon for more information.

 Recovery may take at least six weeks.
 Be guided by your surgeon, but general self-care suggestions include:

 The results of Labiaplasty are permanent.
-If fat transfer has been used to widen the penis, this is not permanent and it will disappear over time, because the body tends to reabsorb about 50 per cent of the injected fat.
+If the fat transfer has been used to widen the penis, this is not permanent and it will disappear over time because the body tends to reabsorb about 50 percent of the injected fat.
 Top-up injections may be required.

 Following Phalloplasty to lengthen the penis, the angle of the erection may be lower, but this should not affect sexual intercourse.